Correcting And Replacing: Cake Digital Bank Launches Its Fully Cloud-Based Card Management System Using Visa Solutions, The First Of Such Deployment I...

 Businesses using Cake's platform benefit from Visa Cloud Connect's enhanced operational capabilities, such as reduced data center overheads and costs.
 It promotes operations-driven sustainability and scalability to meet demand and adaptability for future payment innovations and growth.
 Visa Cloud Connect supports all card and transaction types, is available globally, and maintains the highest levels of security and control.

-Ms. Dung Dang, Visa Country Manager for Vietnam and Laos , said: "This collaboration empowers Vietnamese businesses with advanced technologies essential for thriving in today's digital economy.
+Ms. Dung Dang, Visa Country Manager for Vietnam and Laos , said: 'This collaboration empowers Vietnamese businesses with advanced technologies essential for thriving in today's digital economy.
 A cloud-based solution enhances operational efficiency and promotes cashless payments, aligning with our vision for a digital future in Vietnam.
-It underscores Visa's commitment to supporting
+It underscores Visa's commitment to supporting fintech innovation and financial inclusion in the region.'

 Cake is the first issuing bank globally to have implemented Visa Cloud Connect on Google Cloud Infrastructure.
 Cake's proprietary payment processing platform is built on modern domain-oriented microservices architecture and event-driven architecture, taking advantage of Google Cloud's unique and best-in-class capabilities, such as Google Kubernetes Engine (GKE) Enterprise, Spanner, Pub/Sub and BigQuery.
 Recently, Cake launched Vietnam's first disposable virtual debit card on this new platform, with additional debit and credit card products forthcoming.